boblsturm/aimusicgenerationchallenge2022/README.md

 3. Build an artificial system that generates titles for given tunes.
 These systems will be applied to reels selected by the judges, who will vote on which titles they believe fit best each tune.
 (This could also be an output of the system built for challenge 1.)

 ## How?
-1. By JULY 4, register your intent to participate by notifying the [organizer](mailto:bobs@kth.se?subject=Participation-in-the-Ai-Music-Generation-Challenge-2022), and which subchallenges you wish to compete in.
+1. By JULY 4, register your intent to participate by notifying the [organizer](mailto:bobs@kth.se?subject=Participation-in-the-Ai-Music-Generation-Challenge-2022), and which sub-challenges you wish to compete in.
 (At least one and at most three.)
 2. Build a system that generates reels, and/or titles tunes, and/or appraises tunes.
 3. Write a brief technical document describing how you built your system, presenting some of its features and outcomes, and linking to your code and models for reproducibility.
 4. By OCTOBER 7, email the [organizer](mailto:bobs@kth.se):
 - if you are generating tunes, a link to download your generated collection of 1000 reels rendered as MIDI **and** in notation (such as ABC, musicXML, or staff), as well as ne reel in your collection that you want included in the evaluation (choose what you think is the best).
-- if you are generating titles or appraisals, a link to download your code.
+- a link to download your code.
 - a link to download your technical document (pdf)
-6. Only one submission from each participant will be allowed in each of the subchallenges.
+6. Only one submission from each participant will be allowed in each of the sub-challenges.

 ## Evaluation
 The evaluation of submitted tune collections will proceed in the following way: